ThatEventSite.com

 Currently quietCalendar density is low this week.
 The neighborhood may still be lively in person — we only report what's on our calendar.

-On search results and the homepage, we group venues into five bands.
-The score behind each band is a sum of named, hand-tuned weights — not a machine learning ranker.
-Stale or dormant venues are demoted to a labeled band, never hidden.
+On search results and the homepage, we group venues into five bands using a small set of clear, consistent signals — not a black-box algorithm.
+Stale or dormant venues move to a labeled band, never hidden.

 LabelWhat it means